nebari-dev/nebari/docs/source/installation/setup.md

 chosen, follow the steps below and set the environment variables as specified with **owner/admin** level permissions.

-For more details on configuration for each Cloud provider, check the How-To Guides section of the documentation.
+You will need to tell `qhub init` which cloud provider you have chosen, in the [Usage](usage.md) section, and this must correspond with the environment variables set for your chosen cloud as below:

-#### Amazon Web Services (AWS)
+### Amazon Web Services (AWS)
 <details><summary>Click for AWS configuration instructions </summary>

 Please see these instructions for [creating an IAM